 Kendall (she/they) is a Chicago-based, queer, neurodivergent writer and editor with a B.A. in English and Creative Writing.
 She has joined the editorial team at Tabula Rasa Review because she believes the written word is one of the most powerful ways for likeminded people to connect, and she aspires to use her voice to break down taboo and the barriers they create.
 They were previously Editor-in-Chief at Diminuendo Literary & Arts Magazine and a managing editor at café au lait magazine.
 Currently, they edit and write for Radical In Progress, a social justice organization dedicated to making activism and its tools more accessible, and The Madwoman Collective, an art collective seeking to provide a feminist perspective on politics, philosophy, art, and culture.
 Find her on Instagram at @hopelesspoetesse.

 Stephanie Stephan is a red haired writer in love with bone china and bone chilling tales.
-Three of her stories were selected for the first issue of Tabula Rasa Review, and she is thrilled to be returning as an editor for Issue 2.
-After receiving an M.A. in English in 2017, she worked as an editor and literary coach, providing creative guidance and critical feedback to both new and experienced writers.
-Her fiction has appeared in Second Chance Lit, Breadcrumbs, and Fright Girl Summer.
-In 2021, her story about galactic lollipops was nominated for Best of the Net.
+In 2017 she received an M.A. in English from Arcadia University, and has worked as an editor and literary coach, providing creative guidance and critical feedback to fellow writers.
+Her fiction has appeared in Tabula Rasa Review, Patchwork Lit, and Myth & Lore Zine, and more.
+In 2021 her story about galactic lollipops was nominated for Best of the Net.
+When she’s not writing, she loves reading tarot, cross stitching, and trying out new recipes.
 Visit her on Instagram @stephanie.stephan.writes or at stephanie-stephan.com.